Reggae: Musical characteristics

-Stylistically, reggae incorporates some of the musical elements of rhythm and blues (R&B), jazz, mento, calypso, African, and Latin American music, as well as other genres.
+Stylistically, reggae incorporates some of the musical elements of rhythm and blues (R&B), jazz, mento, African, and Latin American music, as well as other genres.
 Reggae scenes consist of two guitars, one for rhythm and one for lead—drums, congas, and keyboards, with a couple of vocalists.

 Reggae is played in 4/4 time; its repeating patterns of alternating stronger and weaker beats do not lend themselves to other time signatures such as 3/4.
 One of the most easily recognizable elements is offbeat rhythms; staccato chords played by a guitar or piano (or both) on the offbeats of the measure, often referred to as the skank.